splinesreticulating/WellSaid/README.md

 ## How It Works

 WellSaid connects to your macOS Messages database to fetch your conversations with a specific contact (set via the `PARTNER_PHONE` environment variable).
-It then uses OpenAI's API to analyze the conversation and generate:
+It then uses an AI provider (OpenAI's API by default, or a configured local Khoj server if `KHOJ_API_URL` is set) to analyze the conversation and generate:

 1. A summary of the conversation, including emotional tone and key topics
 2. Three suggested replies in your chosen tone